shgandhi/s9115hga/hw/read/3/README.md

 ##Summary

-###(i) Reference: Gordon Fraser, Saarland University and Andrea Arcuri, Simula Research Laboratory, IEEE, 2011.
-[Evolutionary Generation of Whole Test Suites](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=6004309&url=http%3A%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D6004309).
+###(i) Reference: Matt Staats, University of Minnesota and Corina Pasareanu, Carnegie Mellon University/NASA Ames, ACM, 2010.
+[Parallel Symbolic Execution for Structural Test Generation](http://dl.acm.org/citation.cfm?id=1831708.1831732).

 ###(ii) Keywords:
 * (ii1) **Length of Test Suite:** A test case is a sequence of statements _t = <s1,s2, . . . ,sl>_ of length l.
 The length of a test suite is defined as the sum of the lengths of its test cases.